AstraZeneca: German team discovers thrombosis trigger | DW | 19.03.2021

 The Greifswald findings have not yet been published in a scientific journal and therefore have not been reviewed by independent experts.
 The Paul-Ehrlich-Institute in Germany is now looking into the scientists' work.

-Germany, as well as several other EU member states, suspended the use of the AstraZeneca vaccine on Monday following reports of unusual blood clots.
+Germany, along with several other EU member states, suspended the use of the AstraZeneca vaccine on Monday following reports of unusual blood clots.

 DW's Katja Sterzik contributed to this article.